sagemath/more-sagemath-tutorials/tutorial-start-here.rst

 In the following, we will be assuming that you are reading this document as a Jupyter notebook (Jupyter is the primary user interface for Sage).
-If you are reading it instead as a web page, you can click on ``Run on mybinder.org`` to get access to the notebook online.
-If you have Sage already installed on your machine, you may instead download the notebook.
+If instead you are reading this document as a web page, you can click on ``Run on mybinder.org`` to get access to the notebook online.
+If you have Sage already installed on your machine, you may instead download this page ``As Jupyter notebook``.
+If you just want to try out a few things, you may also just click the ``Activate`` button on the upper right corner to play with the examples.

 ..
 TODO::

-    - credits on sources of inspiration
+    - credits on the many sources of inspiration
-    - Make sure the following works: If you just want to try out a few things, you may also just click the ``Activate`` button on the upper right corner to play with the examples.

 Entering, editing, and evaluating input
 =======================================